Produce Rinse & Pack Facility

 The Hmong American Farmers Association (HAFA) operates a 155-acre research and incubator farm near Saint Paul, leasing small plots to members of the Hmong community who grow vegetables.
 The organization needed a facility that would serve members and meet FDA Food Safety Modernization Act requirements related to cross contamination of food products.
-Because the budget was tight, LHB’s design team worked closely with HAFA and the contractor to ensure that each dollar spent added value.
+Because the budget was tight, LHB’s design team worked closely with HAFA and the contractor to ensure that each dollar spent added value to the 2,325 SF project.
 The facilities have energy-efficient and low-maintenance envelopes that minimize operational costs.

 Because people of all ages work at the facility, the buildings and loading docks are designed with ergonomics and flexibility in mind.
 In addition, the docks were designed with multiple levels so cars, passenger trucks, vans, tractors, and delivery trucks could be accommodated.
 Located at the crest of a hill, the structure provides a beautiful panorama of the surrounding landscape.